crschnick/remix/README.md

 ## Record builders

-With Remix, records can be constructed using the well-established Builder pattern.
+With Remix, record instances can be constructed using the well-established Builder pattern.
-Let's look at the following example record:
+Let's define the following example record class:

     public record Car(String manufacturer, String model, int price, boolean available) {}

-Remix allows you to create a Car instance as follows:
+You can then create a Car instance as follows:

     Car car = Records.builder(Car.class)
             .set(Car::manufacturer).to(() -> "RemixCars")